elecavazza/scada-labview-climate-control/README.md

 - Display real-time and historical temperature and humidity data, along with system status.
 - Create a Client VI for read-only access to data and synchronized sample rate control.
 - Ensure smooth data processing using running averages and realistic signal simulations

+## How it works

+There are three parts to this LabVIEW System.
+- The Server Virtual Instrument:
+    - semester_1_project_server.vi
+- The Global Virtual Instrument:
+    - semester_1_project_global.vi
+- The Client Virtual Instrument:
+    - semester_1_project_client.vi